 - laboratory tests to check your blood count, electrolytes, and protein levels

-- other tests, like X-rays, to see your bone density and check for stress fractures and other issues
+- other tests, like X-rays, to evaluate your bone density and check for stress fractures and other issues

 From there, your doctor will work with you to create a treatment plan.
-The primary goal of any treatment is to get back to a healthy body weight and begin addressing issues with body image.
+The primary goal of any treatment is to help you get back to a healthy body weight and begin addressing issues with body image.

 Some people benefit from inpatient treatment.
-In treatment centers, doctors can monitor your mental and physical health on a daily basis.
+In treatment centers, doctors can monitor your overall health (mental and physical) on a daily basis.
 You may attend these programs during the day or stay there as a resident.

-If your diagnostic tests show that you are in immediate danger, you may be hospitalized to address physical issues before treatment.
+If your diagnostic tests show that you’re in immediate danger, you may be hospitalized to address physical issues before treatment.

 Treatment for anorexia is absolutely possible, and if you think you’re experiencing it, you’re not alone.
 Without treatment, though, anorexia can lead to serious health complications, including:

 - heart issues, like mitral valve prolapse or abnormal heart rhythm